ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 This issue occurs randomly.
 Currently, the only fix is to restart the app.

-## 20 The shorts button on YouTube is gone
+## 20 The Shorts tab button on YouTube is gone

-Disable `General layout > Navigation button > Hide shorts button`.
+Disable `General > Navigation buttons > Hide Shorts button`.

 ## 21 ReVanced Manager is crashing/not working